Enable/Disable User must Change password at next logon Flag using Powershell

 User must Change password at next logon setting for a local user account Cloudinfra101

-I have recently created a blog post to provide the steps which creates a local admin account using Powershell scripts which are deployed using Intune.
-I have used New-LocalUser cmdlet for creating a local user account.
+In my other blog post, I have provided the steps to Create a local admin account using Powershell scripts which are deployed using Intune.
+It utilizes New-LocalUser cmdlet for creating a local user account.

 Related

-Therefore, to disable this flag, I would use the below Active Directory Service Interfaces (ADSI) to access objects like the local user account on the device using the WinNT: provider.
+Therefore, to disable this flag, I would use Active Directory Service Interfaces (ADSI) to access objects like the local user account on the device using the WinNT: provider.

 1. Copy the code below.
 (Replace cloudinfra101 account with the local user account you want to configure).